ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * If an optional parameter is sometimes required, reflect this fact in the documentation, e.g. "Required when C(state=present)."
     * If your module allows ``check_mode``, reflect this fact in the documentation.

 Each documentation field is described below.
-Before committing your module documentation, please test it.
-As long as your module file is `available locally <local_modules>`, you can use ``ansible-doc -t module my_module_name`` to view your module documentation.
+Before committing your module documentation, please test it at the command line and as HTML:
+* As long as your module file is `available locally <local_modules>`, you can use ``ansible-doc -t module my_module_name`` to view your module documentation at the command line.
 Any parsing errors will be obvious - you can view details by adding ``-vvv`` to the command.
-If you run into syntax issues in your YAML, you can validate it on the `YAML Lint <http://www.yamllint.com/>`_ website.
+* You should also :ref:`test the HTML output <testing_documentation>` of your documentation.

 Documentation Fields
 ^^^^^^^^^^^^^^^^^^^^